It’s a HUGE decision.

 So, now that we’ve put our fears in perspective, let’s take any remaining excuses and examine them under the microscope.

 #3 – Do you have a good reason NOT to?

 Not ALL excuses are bad excuses.
-Some people do have legit reasons why they should delay their travel dreams.
+Some people do have legit reasons why they should delay their dreams to travel or live abroad.
 The tricky part is differentiating between excuse and valid argument.

 For example, say your grandparents are getting old and you don’t know how much longer they’ll be around.
 You want to spend time with them while you still can.

 On one hand, it does sound a bit ridiculous to say, “I’m waiting for my grandparents to die so I can travel the world.”

 But depending on your unique situation and relationship, it could be a valid point.
 (Who am I to say it’s not?)

 The problem is that sometimes these “valid points” never end.

 I don’t want to sound insensitive, but at some point, you have to live your life.
 These people can survive without you (and nobody said you have to leave forever).